 Volunteer opportunities are available seven days a week between 9:00AM and 5:00PM.
 Weekend opportunities all involve working with the public.

-Volunteers may work a half day or full day shift but should be willing to commit to an average of four hours per week (may be arranged for twice a month) for at least six months.
+Volunteers may work a half day or full day shift but should be willing to commit to an average of four hours per week for at least six months.

 How do I apply?